 Gobhi (Cauliflower) Parathas

 Gobhi paratha is a popular whole wheat flatbread from Punjab, India, traditionally stuffed with a spicy cauliflower filling.
 It’s enjoyed by Indians all over for breakfast and lunch because it’s considered a complete meal by itself and never served with curry.
 Growing up these were a staple in my school lunchbox -- I could eat them with my hands while playing and yapping away with my friends!
 My husband and I love these while our kids love Aloo Parathas, which are similar but stuffed with potatoes.
-These freeze really well if wrapped in aluminum foil, you just have to defrost them on the kitchen counter for about an hour and reheat them on a griddle or pan when you’re ready to eat!
+These freeze well if wrapped in aluminum foil, you just have to defrost them on the kitchen counter for about an hour and reheat them on a griddle or pan when you’re ready to eat!

 • Cuisine: Indian